stavxyz/terraform-mailgun-aws/README.md

 ./main.py tf-remote-config <your-domain.com> --dry-run
 ```

-Run the same, but without `--dry-run` to configure terraform to use remote state.
+Run the same, but without `--dry-run`, to configure terraform to use remote state.

 Terraform autoloads `terraform.tfvars.json` variable files as well,
 as of https://github.com/hashicorp/terraform/pull/1093
 so run the tfvars command and it will be written for you:

 ```
-./main.py tfvars foo.com
+./main.py tfvars your-domain.com
 ```

 Mailgun domains do not support `terraform import`, so you need to let this module